LukeFlame/Happy/README.md

    - Get in touch via Whatsapp 📞,
    - View directions via Google Maps 🗺
 - Browse different tabs and pages;
+- (New!)
+Responsive layout in Desktop and Mobile.

 ---